 What it does: The free, official Slack for Zendesk app creates a two-way bridge between Zendesk tickets and Slack channels so agents can collaborate without context switching.

 How it works: Admins set triggers that post ticket events to Slack channels.
 Agents can create tickets from Slack messages with a shortcut, and on higher-tier plans, use Side Conversations to loop subject matter experts into Slack threads that sync back to the ticket.
 Agent productivity improves because communication channels integrate directly into ticket management.
+For a full walkthrough of setup, trigger configuration, and common pitfalls, see our Zendesk Slack Integration guide.

 Key features: